drewroberts/website/first-video.md

 - Concept of iteration key to this medium.
 Organic/transient in nature
 - Think about input/output concept.
 Elon Musk articulates this best as communication interface with pictures, thumbs, etc. Internet just a better medium for increasing bandwidth and communication with others, join the organism

-## Concept of Art Constraints
+## Embrace the concept of Art Constraints

 - Embrace the medium and what it can do and can't do.
 Then set additional constraints on your application
 - Constraints not restraints
-- Haiku, etc.

 ## Distribution of Content

-- Most important thing is to consider the distribution of your content
+- Most important thing is to consider how you're going to distribute your content
 - Play the game, follow the rules, which are set by Google & Facebook.
 - Most website decisions based on core SEO principles